turingschool/curriculum/source/projects/merchant.markdown

 the total for that single item, so what we need to do is add up the `subtotal` from each of the `order_items` in this order.

-I’m going to leave that up to you!
+I’m going to leave that up to you.

 With that method written, go back to your order’s `show` view and add another line at the bottom with a TH that says “Order Total” and a TD